lpelos/tracktik-challenge/README.md

 # TrackTik Challange

-A two pages SPA application that communicates with a json-server and renders dynamic content using ReactDOM + Redux Observable.
+A two pages SPA application that communicates with a json-server and renders dynamic content using TypeScript + ReactDOM + Redux Observable.

 Built as a code challange for [TrackTik](https://www.tracktik.com/).